 The Long-Term Effects of An Overdose

-Many individuals ask the question “Can I give up heroin without professional help?”
-One of the reasons they ask is the may have survived a drug overdose unscathed.
-However, others can die and still more can suffer from long-term medical problems, including liver damage and brain damage.
+When not fatal, overdoses can cause long-term medical problems, including liver damage and brain damage.
 Damage to the heart may have also occurred and there may be neurological consequences if you suffered from a stroke.
 People who survive an overdose are at a higher risk of developing emotional and mental problems following the trauma and this can feed back into the path of substance abuse in an attempt to escape from the stress.

 Addiction and Its Long-Term Consequences